data-4381-capstone/ProjectTortoise/README.md

 - Scikit-learn: For traditional machine learning algorithms and evaluation
 - NumPy & Pandas: For data handling and analysis
 - Matplotlib & Seaborn: For visualization of results

-# Dataset
-The datasets used for training the models include:
-- Facial Recognition: [Link added soon]
-- Object Recognition: [Link added soon]

 # Model Architecture
 ## Facial Recognition Model